bremac/sentry-apps-openid-auth/README.md

 as the domain of an Apps account isn't checked until _after_ the user goes through the OpenID workflow.

-Instead, this recipe builds off of django_openid_auth and [adieu's patched version of python-openid](https://github.com/adieu/python-openid) to make use of the _hd_ query parameter to Google's OpenID implementation.
+Instead, this recipe builds off of django-openid-auth and [adieu's patched version of python-openid](https://github.com/adieu/python-openid) to make use of the _hd_ query parameter to Google's OpenID implementation.